zinklan/secret-spot/README.md

 # About me

-Titanfall2 movement player, used to play some competitive contest in Titanfall2 community
+Titanfall2 movement player, used to play some competition in Titanfall2 community

 Over 4000hrs playtime in two main accounts ( PS4 & PC )